-While it’s not that big in context of DSLR lenses, it is big in the context of a small pocket-sized camera like the Ricoh GR II.
-With the lens attached, the kit is no longer pocket sized.
+While it’s not that big in the context of DSLR lenses, it is big in the context of a small pocket-sized camera like the Ricoh GR II.
+With the lens attached, the kit is no longer pocket-sized.

 Attaching the GW-3 to the Ricoh GR II